Home » Why Do Parrots Regurgitate Their Food?

 Why Do Parrots Regurgitate Their Food?

-They regurgitate by moving stored food out of their crop, which involves bobbing their head up and down, making a clicking or gagging sound.
+Parrots regurgitate by moving stored food out of their crop.
+This involves bobbing their heads up and down and making a clicking or gagging sound, releasing the contents in a targeted way.

-The first stage of regurgitation occurs in the crop (ingluvies), which is an extended part of the esophagus.
+The first stage of regurgitation occurs in the crop (ingluvies), an extended part of the esophagus.
 Once a parrot swallows food, it travels into the crop for temporary storage.

-The crop is flexible and can hold a surprising amount of food.
-This allows parrots to gorge themselves when they find a meal and eat (or share) the stored food later in the day.
+The crop is flexible, holding a surprising amount of food.
+This allows parrots to gorge themselves when they find food and later eat or share it with another bird.

-Partially digested food can remain in the crop for up to 12 hours, allowing it to moisten and soften.
+Partially digested food can remain in the crop for 12 hours, allowing it to moisten and soften.

-According to Stanford University, crop milk has more fat and protein than cows’ milk.
-It’s nutritious for developing chicks because they can more easily process the food their parents regurgitate.
+According to Stanford University, crop milk has more fat and protein than cow’s milk.
+It’s nutritious for developing chicks because their digestive system can more efficiently process it.

 excessive regurgitation in parrots